-Conrad Turner taught public diplomacy from 2016-2018 at USC Annenberg’s Master of Public Diplomacy program as Senior Visiting Fellow and U.S. Public Diplomat-in-Residence.
-Prior to that he headed the public affairs sections at the U.S. embassies in Ukraine and Iraq.
+Conrad Turner is a Distinguished Visiting Professional with the Waide Center for Applied Ethics, Fairfield University, and Minister-Counselor of the Foreign Service of the United States of America, Retired.
+He taught public diplomacy from 2016-2018 at USC Annenberg’s Master of Public Diplomacy program as Visiting Senior Fellow and U.S. Public Diplomat-in-Residence.
+Prior to that, he headed the public affairs sections at the U.S. embassies in Ukraine and Iraq.
 As Deputy Director, Public Diplomacy in the State Department’s Bureau of Western Hemisphere Affairs, he controlled resources for PD programs in the Americas.
-Other Foreign Service assignments have taken him to Serbia, Croatia, Kyrgyzstan, Pakistan, Austria, Russia and Belarus.
-He is currently in charge of cultural affairs at the U.S. embassy in New Delhi.
+He served as Senior Advisor to the Secretary’s Coronavirus Global Response Coordination Unit from 2020-21.
+Other Foreign Service assignments have taken him to Serbia, Croatia, Pakistan, India, Austria, Russia, Belarus and Kyrgyzstan.

 Conrad earned a master’s degree in Russian from Bryn Mawr College and is an alumnus of Haverford College.